STOIE/recipes/recipes/chimichanga/README.md

 1. Add some rice (optional).
 1. Wrap tight, using a bit of flour slurry to stick the end together.
 1. Deep fry as desired.
-1. Serve with guacamole, chimichurri, hot sauce and queso dip.
+1. Serve with any of the ingredients listed above.